 This class consists of lectures as well as hands-on skills in the classroom.
-After reaching competency in patient assessment skills, students will concentrate on environmental emergencies, behavioral and psychiatric disorders, toxicology, infectious diseases, geriatric emergencies, patients with special challenges, and acute interventions for chronic care patients.
+After reaching competency in patient assessment skills, students will concentrate on environmental emergencies, behavioral and

 EMSP 250 Clinical Practicum II

 Paramedic students will be scheduled for 200 hours of clinical experience in their second clinical practicum.
 Students will continue to gain clinical experience integrating cognitive and psychomotor skills under the supervision of a preceptor.
 Students will complete clinical rotations in a variety of medical related facilities to include paramedic services, emergency divisions, critical care units, anesthesia, psychiatric, pediatrics, and labor and delivery.
 Students will be required to document all clinical time and complete a minimum number of patient assessments, intubations, medication administration, and IV cannulations.